DOJ appeals decision to order special master to review evidence seized in Mar-a-Lago search and says it's halted intelligence review

-The government has halted the intelligence community's risk assessment of classified documents it obtained during last month's search of former President Donald Trump's home and resort.
+The Justice Department is also asking US District Judge Aileen Cannon, the Trump-appointee who ordered the special master, to partially pause part of her order, originally delivered on Labor Day, with the prosecutors saying the government has halted the intelligence community's review of classified documents.

-In addition to its appeal, the Justice Department asked US District Judge Aileen Cannon, the Trump appointee who ordered the special master, to let it continue the review of documents being done for the FBI's criminal probe -- a review the judge put on hold.
-The prosecutors argued that the criminal probe could not be decoupled from the intelligence community's review.
+The FBI seized more than 100 classified records during the August 8 search of Mar-a-Lago, according to DOJ, but there's no way to separate the intelligence community's review and the FBI criminal investigations, the government said in its request for the partial stay with Cannon.

-"The application of the injunction to classified records would thus frustrate the government's ability to conduct an effective national security risk assessment and classification review and could preclude the government from taking necessary remedial steps in light of that review -- risking irreparable harm to our national security and intelligence interests," the DOJ wrote in it's request for a stay.
+"The application of the injunction to classified records would thus frustrate the government's ability to conduct an effective national security risk assessment and classification review and could preclude the government from taking necessary remedial steps in light of that review -- risking irreparable harm to our national security and intelligence interests," DOJ wrote.

 In her Monday order granting Trump's request for the special master, Cannon halted any use of the seized materials for the DOJ's criminal investigation.
 She said, however, that the intelligence community's assessment could continue.
-The Justice Department's Thursday filing shed light on how the two endeavors are intertwined.
+The Justice Department on Thursday said Cannon's order was incompatible with the investigation.

 Cannon had also ordered that the independent review look for documents potentially covered by executive privilege -- in addition to the attorney-client privilege concerns that are usually a special master's focus.